CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 - Support effective, type-safe creation of instances of the Inherited `TheoryData` types, supportin Inherit `ITestData` types and Inherit `ArgsCode` enum of Inherit `CsabaDu.DynamicTestData` framework.

 **`ValueType` Support**:
-- The `AddTestDataReturnsToTheoryData` methods are designed for creating test cases that expect returning a not nullable `ValueType`.
+- The `AddReturns` methods are designed for creating test cases that expect returning a not nullable `ValueType`.

 **`Exception` Support**:
-- The `TestDataThrows` type which is specifically designed for test cases that expect exceptions to be thrown can either be used to create `TheoryData` instances with the `AddTestDataThrowsToTheoryData`.
+- The `TestDataThrows` type which is specifically designed for test cases that expect exceptions to be thrown can either be used to create `TheoryData` instances with the `AddThrows`.
 - It includes the expected exception type and any arguments required for the test.

 **`DynamicTheoryDataSource` Abstract Class** (Updated v1.2.0):
-- Provides methods (`AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData`, `AddTestDataThrowsToTheoryData`) to create `TheoryData` of xUnit instances and add the converted test data to it for data-driven test methods.
+- Provides methods (`Add`, `AddReturns`, `AddThrows`) to create `TheoryData` of xUnit instances and add the converted test data to it for data-driven test methods.
 - These methods use the `ArgsCode` enum of `CsabaDu.DynamicTestData` to determine if `TheoryData` instances shall consist of `TestData` record instances or their properties.
 - The `AddOptionalToTheoryData` method makes possible the thread-safe temporary overriding of the original (default) `ArgsCode` property value.
 (New v1.1.0)
 - The class is fully refactored to support the new `TheoryTestData` types and to enhance performance.
 (Updated v1.2.0)